Germantown, MD

 Frequently Asked Questions

-How is the traffic in Germantown?
+How are the schools in Germantown?

 Is Germantown a safe place to live?